-If you are in any doubt about the compatibility of a new chainset, call 01792 799508 or email firstname.lastname@example.org for advice.
+If you are in any doubt about the compatibility of a new chainset, call 01792 799508 or send us a message for advice.

 The type of chainset you choose will depend on the range of gears you need.
-There are four main types.
+There are three main types.

-Double chainset As you'd expect, double chainsets have two chainrings.
+Double chainsets as you'd expect, double chainsets have two chainrings.
 Depending on the number of sprockets on the bike's cassette, this means the bike will have 14, 16, 18, 20, or 22 gears.

-Triple chainset This is a chainset with three chainrings.
+Triple chainsets This is a chainset with three chainrings.
 Depending on the number of sprockets on the bike's cassette, this means the bike will have 21, 24, 27, 30 gears.

 To change your chainset from double to triple or vice versa, bear in mind that you will probably also need to change your shifters, front mech, rear mech and bottom bracket.
-If you need more advice on what compatible parts you need, contact email@example.com.
+Get in touch if you need more advice on what compatible parts you need.

 Choose the right chainset for your riding style and the terrain.

-Double and bash This is the same as a triple chainset, except the largest outer ring has been replaced by a bashguard.
+This is the same as a triple chainset, except the largest outer ring has been replaced by a bashguard.
 This protects the remaining two chainrings.
-This set-up is suited to aggressive riding where the chainset needs protection.
+This set-up is suited to aggressive riding where the chainset needs extra protection.

 Get the best option for speed or versatility.